 Learn to be politically informed and democratically engaged curriculum decision makers and designers who think critically about educational purposes, perspectives, and practices.

-The Master of Arts in Teaching (MAT) program focuses on curriculum.
+The Master of Arts in Teaching (MAT) program focuses on a curriculum.
 We engage in critical study of historical and current controversies that shape what is taught in classrooms today.
-Teachers learn to design curriculum that embodies their educational values and provides all students access to powerful learning opportunities.
+Teachers learn to design a curriculum that embodies their educational values and provides all students access to powerful learning opportunities.

 Teacher candidates are recommended by USF to the California Commission on Teacher Credentialing (CTC) for the Preliminary Multiple Subjects (36 credits) or Single Subject (34 credits) Teaching Credential with optional bilingual authorization in Spanish.

 Our professors are experts in the field, holding degrees from prestigious institutions and leveraging a broad understanding of educational issues.
 They’re classroom teachers by trade and offer an intimate understanding of day-to-day classroom life and effective pedagogical strategies.

 MATH & SCIENCE SCHOLARS

 We recently added new faculty who have strengthened our program’s math and science education offerings.

 - Personalized experience in an inclusive, diverse community with small classes.

 - Dedicated, expert faculty with backgrounds in classroom teaching and a variety of specializations.